Sentencing: The judge’s decision about punishment

 The $50 offender levy

-- Community work – This requires you to complete a set number of hours of community work, being not less than 40 or more than 400 hours.
+- Community work – This requires you to complete a set number of hours of community work, between 40 and 400 hours.

-- Supervision – You will be subject to supervision by a probation officer for a period of between six months and one year, and must comply with various reporting, residential, association and other conditions.
+- Supervision – You will have regular check in meetings in person or over the phone with a probation officer for a period of between six months and one year, and must comply with various reporting, residential (where you live), association (who you can hang around with) and other conditions.

-- Intensive supervision – You will be subject to supervision by a probation officer for a period of between six months and two years and must comply with various reporting, residential, association and other conditions.
+- Intensive supervision – You will have regular check in meetings in person or over the phone with a probation officer for a period of between six months and two years and must comply with various reporting, residential, association and other conditions.
 It involves more frequent reporting to the probation officer than for a standard sentence of supervision, and it may include doing a residential programme as one of the conditions.

 Home detention and prison